What is in breastmilk?

 Commonly referred to as a “liquid gold,” this is the first milk you make for your baby.
 It is higher in proteins and immune factors than mature milk, which gives it that gold, yellow, or orange hue.
 This milk is very rich, and your baby will remove small amounts frequently in the first few days of life.

-As much as we know about breastmilk, we are still learning about it every single day.
-Many of the components of breastmilk are still considered “undiscovered” and studies are being done to find out more.
+Although we know much about the composition of breastmilk, we are still learning about it every single day.
+Many of the components of breastmilk are still considered “undiscovered,” and additional research continues to be done to find out more.
+The benefits of breastfeeding, for both mom and baby, are truly ongoing and far reaching.